 7) Apathy: Lack of interest or concern about matters that had been significant.

 Pat and I are care partners.
 That means we are in this thing together.
 Lewy body dementia is not Pat's problem.
 It's not my problem.
 It is our problem.
 Pat is not only a care receiver; I am not solely a care giver; we care for and with each other.

 We hope you will enjoy and benefit from our dialogue.
 Even more so, we hope it will help some of you feel hopeful that even though Lewy Body Dementia has entered your life you can still have meaningful, creative, and useful lives as individuals and partners.

 How We Created this Dialogue.

-Each chapter of this dialogue reflects actual situations that have occurred during about a twenty month period in 2018-2020.
+Each chapter of this dialogue reflects actual situations that have occurred since April 2018.
 They are presented in the order in which they were written.
 There is, of course, some repetition as certain concerns, such as handling hallucinations, developed several times, although we may have dealt with these situations differently each time they came around.

-Ron took initial responsibility to present that day's topic.
-He wrote mostly about his concerns, but also about times when he was optimistic or joyful even in the presence of Lewy Body symptoms.
-Pat then read his input and responded.
+Ron takes initial responsibility to present that day's topic.
+He writes mostly about his concerns, but also about times when he is optimistic or joyful even in the presence of Lewy Body symptoms.
+Pat then read his input and responds.
 At first she typed her own material, but gradually Pat became unable to work in that fashion.
 Eventually we agreed that Pat would dictate her responses directly to Ron.
-Note that Ron typed her thoughts exactly as she spoke them.
+Note that Ron types her thoughts exactly as she speaks them.
 We have chosen to leave her statements that way rather than editing them.
 We believe readers will get a better sense of how Lewy Body affects a person's thinking that way.